filetrust/Glasswall-Security-Policies/policies/acceptable-use-policy.md

 Obtain approval when writing about the company and the industry.

-The following applies to users when writing content on behalf of the themselves on any public platforms or any personal social media accounts;
+The following applies to users when writing content themselves on any public platforms or any personal social media accounts;

 Users must not comment on any aspect of the company's business.

 Where personally written content draws an association with the company, a disclaimer must be used.

-Disclaimers must contain the following "the views and opinions expressed are mine and do not necessarily reflect the views of my employer”
+Disclaimers must contain the following "the views and opinions expressed are mine and do not necessarily reflect the views of my employer”.

 Personally written content should not include company logos or trademarks.